GowanusAR

 ~~ Spring 2024 Updates

-Exhibition Update
+Exhibition Acceptance

 We recently got accepted into the inaugural Meaningful XR Conference (at Stanford in May) to showcase GowanusAR's novel design features in a poster exhibit.